rey988/midv-9595/README.md

 # midv-9595
-Application modular for MIDV
+Module for MIDV (written in Rust with gRPC support)

-Install by import as modular in your MIDV-959 Copyright Raymond 2025
+Install by import as modular in your MIDV
+Free to use.